tecandrew/docker-nextdns/k8s/README.md

 # NextDNS CLI for Kubernetes

 NOTE: This is a WIP.
-The docker-compose example was converted to Kubernetes using [kompose](https://kompose.io/).
+The docker-compose example was converted to Kubernetes using [kompose](https://kompose.io/) and then messed around with.

 0. Obtain your NextDNS Profile ID(s) from the [NextDNS web interface](https://my.nextdns.io)